-Cost of revenues increased by \$900,000 to \$1.2 million for the three months ended June 30, 2000 and increased by \$1.5 million to \$2.0 million for the six months ended June 30, 2000 as compared to the corresponding 3 and 6 month periods in 1999.
-The increases in the cost of revenues for the periods indicated were consistent with the development of our Web site over the past year.
-We incurred additional personnel costs associated with increasing the breadth and depth of our channel and feature offerings, higher bandwidth leasing charges due to leasing of additional bandwidth from the Beijing Telecom Administration and higher hardware amortization costs associated with the acquisition of additional servers and storage devices.
+The increase in advertising cost of revenue from \$1 million to \$1.9 million for the three months ended March 31, 2001 as compared to the comparable period in 2000 was a result of the ongoing development of our Web site over the past year and the acquisition of ChinaRen in October 2000.
+We incurred additional personnel costs associated with increasing the breadth and depth of our channel and feature offerings, higher bandwidth leasing charges due to leasing of additional bandwidth from the Beijing Telecom Administration and higher hardware and software amortization costs associated with the acquisition of additional servers and storage devices.